brbeaird/SmartThings-MyQ-Edge/README.md

     - --network=host: sets the container to run with "host" mode, which means running without an extra layer between it and the host.
 This is very important for IP/Port auto-detect

   - If you know what you are doing and want to run the container in bridge mode:
+    - Note that with some platforms, UDP broadcast will not work in bridge mode even if you explicitly map the UDP port.
+If that is the case, autodetection will not work, and you will need to set up the IP/Port manually on the MyQ-Controller device in the SmartThings app.
     - Set the MYQ_SERVER_PORT variable to 8090 (this must be the same port that will be mapped to the host)
     - Map port 8090 TCP, container and host set the same
     - Map UDP 1900, container and host set the same